sst/sst/www/docs/constructs/NextjsSite.md

 _Type_: [`NextjsSiteFunctionProps`](#nextjssitefunctionprops), _defaults to_ `{}`

-The default function props to be applied to all the Lambda@Edge functions created by this construct.
+The default function props to be applied to all the Lambda Functions created by this construct.

 ### disablePlaceholder?